Elon Musk tweets about taking Tesla private, shares spike

 — Elon Musk (@elonmusk) August 7, 2018

-Tesla’s shares jumped to $362.74 in afternoon trading.
-The company had a market value of $58 billion as of Monday’s close.
-Musk owns nearly 20 percent of the company.

-Earlier in the day, the Financial Times reported that Saudi Arabia’s sovereign wealth fund, overseen by Crown Prince Mohammed bin Salman, has built an undisclosed stake of between 3 and 5 percent stake in Tesla.
+When another person tweeted that going private “saves a lot of headaches,” Musk replied, “Yes”.
+Asked whether he would continue to be CEO under such a scenario, Musk replied there would be “no change.”

-Musk has been under intense pressure this year to prove he can deliver on his promise to turn his money-losing company into a profitable higher-volume manufacturer, a goal that has propped up Tesla shares and resulted in a market value higher than that of General Motors.
+Musk has been under intense pressure this year to prove he can deliver on his promise to turn his money-losing company into a profitable higher-volume manufacturer, a goal that has propped up Tesla shares and resulted in a market value higher than that of General Motors Co.

+Going private is one way to avoid the intense scrutiny of public markets.
+Musk has had feuds with regulators, critics and reporters, and questions remain about Tesla’s production and manufacturing difficulties, long-term demand for its cars and uncertainty over funding.

+“Musk does not want to run a public company,” said Gene Munster of Loup Ventures, as Tesla’s ambitious mission makes it “difficult to accommodate investors’ quarterly expectations.”

 “I believe Tesla considers Tweets as public disclosure.
 I think he’s serious.
 Plus this is short squeeze rocket fuel after a nice quarter,” said analyst Chaim Siegel from Elazar Advisors.